TykTechnologies/tyk-demo/deployments/tyk/README.md

 During the bootstrap script, the Go source in `deployments/tyk/volumes/tyk-gateway/plugins/go/example/example-go-plugin.go` is complied into a shared object library file (`deployments/tyk/volumes/tyk-gateway/plugins/go/example/example-go-plugin.so`), which is referenced by the *Go Plugin API*.
 A special container is used to build the library file, using the same Go version used to build the Gateway.

-### WebSockets
+### WebSockets and Server-Sent Events

-WebSocket proxying is demonstrated using the *WebSocket* API Definition.
-It's configured to proxy to `ws://echo-server:8080`, which will echo back any message it receives.
+These examples use the *Echo Server* API Definition, which is configured to proxy to `echo-server:8080`, a simple echo server container.
+The echo server echoes back any message it receives, and has special endpoints which enable demonstration of WebSockets and Server-Sent Events.

+#### WebSockets

-To see a live demonstration, open the [WebSocket Test page](http://websocket.localhost:8080/.ws) in a browser.
-When this page loads, it automatically opens a WebSocket connection with the API Gateway and uses JavaScript to send a message.
-The Gateway proxies the message to the upstream server and returns the response to the web page, which is displayed on the page.
+To see a live demonstration, open the [WebSocket Test Page](http://echo-server.localhost:8080/.ws) in a browser.
+When this page loads, it automatically opens a WebSocket connection with the API Gateway and uses JavaScript to exchange messages.
+The Gateway proxies the message to the upstream server and returns the response to the web page.
+One message is sent every second.
 If all goes well, it will look something like this:

 ```
 [info]  attempting to connect